About the project

 Scope of work and schedule

-This work is being undertaken to stabilize the shores of Victoria Island to protect the Portage Bridge abutment on the Ontario side.
-The work is being carried out in coordination with site remediation work also being undertaken on the island.
+The shorelines of Victoria Island have been stabilized to protect the Portage Bridge abutment on the Ontario side.
+The work was undertaken in coordination with site remediation work.

 2021: Work on the Quebec shoreline